tweissin/intellij-sftp/README.md

 This allows you to configure a single path on your system that will save to a remote SFTP location whenever you save a file locally.

+You can configure it in Preferences > SFTP.

 Example properties file:

 	ssh.host=<your-host>